Policy Regarding Use Of Rooms

 For Non-Library-Sponsored Activities

-Room reservation requests are now handled through our online Room Reservation Calendar.
-To put in a room reservation request, follow these steps:
+Room reservation requests are handled through our online Room Reservation Calendar.

 Use of Rooms Policy

 The Hancock County Public Library makes available certain space for use to non-library sponsored activities by civic, cultural, governmental, educational, political, or religious groups for non-commercial and non-profit purposes.
+Space may not be used by for-profit businesses or organizations for programs, seminars or activities open to the public.
 Both the meeting and study rooms and the computer lab are available for such use; all other library space is reserved for library-sponsored activities.
+Admission may not be charged, donations may not be solicited, and products and/or services may not be sold.

 - Groups’ use of meeting and study rooms must not interfere in the library's operations or minimize or disrupt the use and enjoyment of the library by its patrons.